 - Satellite weather view from Weather.com – allowed us to see that we were stuck in the eye wall

 - Smart phones, of course.
-How did we live without these?
 Ours provided hot spots for internet connection, emergency lights, cameras and kept us connected to friends and family.

-- LifeProof or Catalyst waterproof phone and tablet cases – a Ziploc in a pinch.
+- Waterproof backpack, phone and tablet cases (Ziplocs work in a pinch.)

 - Quick drying shorts and shirts – Columbia, North Face, Roxy, O’neill and others, make clothes that dry in moments and are comfortable while wet.